logzly. The Rustic Workshop

 Build a Rustic Reclaimed‑Wood Bench for Small Spaces

 A little bench can turn a cramped hallway or a tiny balcony into a cozy spot for a cup of coffee, a shoe rack, or a place to drop your keys.
 The trick is to keep it small, sturdy, and full of character.
 That’s why I’m sharing a simple, step‑by‑step guide to building a rustic reclaimed‑wood bench that fits snugly into any tight nook.
+If you love rustic reclaimed‑wood projects, you might also enjoy building a live‑edge coffee table using only hand tools.

 Why Reclaimed Wood?